tnyng/udacity-deep-reinforcement-learning/Project 1: Navigation/README.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

 --------
-Here you can see how the agent acts randomly (left) and how it collects bananas after being trained (right):
+Here you can see how the agent acts randomly:

 ![Random](https://github.com/tnyng/udacity-deep-reinforcement-learning/blob/master/Project%201:%20Navigation/random.gif)

+ and how it collects bananas after being trained

 ![Trained](https://github.com/tnyng/udacity-deep-reinforcement-learning/blob/master/Project%201:%20Navigation/trained.gif)

 ## Getting Started